Diospyros whyteana

 Flowers

-This tree/shrub should be planted in gardens and visitors given a hand lens to view the very impressive small white, cream to pale yellow, fragrant and pendulous Flowers (photo 218).
+This tree/shrub should be planted in gardens and visitors given a hand lens to view the very impressive small white, cream to pale yellow, sweetly fragrant and pendulous Flowers (photo 218).
 Trees are dioecious (unisexual floral structures with male and female parts on separate plants).
 Flowers are up to 1cm long and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-They have 2 nearly opposite leafy bracts which are about 2cm long and occur about half-way up the 2cm long the hairy Pedicle (flower stalk – photo 218).
+They have 2 nearly opposite leafy bracts which are about 2cm long and occur about half-way up the up the 2cm long the hairy Pedicle (flower stalk – photo 218).
 Flowers may occur singly or in short axillary sprays.
 The Calyx is hairy and has 4 or 5 toothed Sepals.
-The Corolla is urceolate (with a swollen middle and narrowing top – urn shaped).
+The hairy Corolla (photo 218) is urceolate (with a swollen middle and narrowing top – urn shaped).
 It has 5 Petals which are united at the base.
 These white petals end with relatively short, recurved lobes (photo 218).
 Male flowers are solitary and axillary with 10 stamens.
-Here the Filaments are shorter than the basifixed (attached by its base) Anthers.
+Here the Filaments are shorter than the basifixed Anthers.
 Female flowers are similar to male flowers but have 6-10 staminodes (sterile stamens).
 The single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) contains a superior Ovary situated on a somewhat fleshy, hairless Disc (a more or less fleshy or elevated development of the receptacle).
 (Aug-Nov).

 Fruit